spk2dc/GeneralAssembly_Archive/4_APIs_and_full_stack/w11d01/instructor_notes/flask-intro-get-post.md

 -  *BluePrints* - The basic concept of blueprints is that they record operations to execute when registered on an application.
 Flask associates view functions with blueprints when dispatching requests and generating URLs from one endpoint to another.

-- `dog = Blueprint('dogs', 'user')` says treat this as a blueprint in the application (module) that we can attach to our flask app the will define a set of view functions.
+- `dog = Blueprint('dogs', 'user')` says treat this as a blueprint in the application (module) that we can attach to our flask app that will define a set of view functions.

 - In `app.py`